itshoseinmiri/Tagit/README.md

 ## Installation

+1. You can download the extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=Webonia.tagit)
+    Or

 1. Clone this repository or download the extension from the Visual Studio Code Marketplace (coming soon!).
 2. Open the command palette in VS Code (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
 3. Select **Extensions: Install from VSIX...** and choose the downloaded file.

-Or

-1. Install the extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=Webonia.tagit)

 ## Usage